 Pharmacokinetic parameters were similar for boys and girls (mean age 10 years).

-There is insufficient experience with the use of Dexmethylphenidate hydrochloride to detect ethnic variations in pharmacokinetics.
+There is insufficient experience with the use of Dexmethylphenidate hydrochloride tablets to detect ethnic variations in pharmacokinetics.

-There is no experience with the use of Dexmethylphenidate hydrochloride in patients with hepatic insufficiency. (see PRECAUTIONS, Drug Interactions).
+There is no experience with the use of Dexmethylphenidate hydrochloride tablets in patients with hepatic insufficiency (see PRECAUTIONS, Drug Interactions ).

-Dexmethylphenidate hydrochloride was evaluated in 2 double-blind, parallel-group, placebo-controlled trials in untreated or previously treated patients aged 6 to 17 years old with a DSM-IV diagnosis of Attention Deficit Hyperactivity Disorder (ADHD).
+Dexmethylphenidate hydrochloride tablets were evaluated in two double-blind, parallel-group, placebo-controlled trials in untreated or previously treated patients aged 6 to 17 years old with a DSM-IV diagnosis of Attention Deficit Hyperactivity Disorder (ADHD).
 Both studies included all three subtypes of ADHD, i.e., Combined Type, Predominantly Inattentive Type, or Predominantly Hyperactive-Impulsive Type.
 While both children and adolescents were included, the sample was predominantly children, thus, the findings are most pertinent to this age group.
-In both studies, the primary comparison of interest was Dexmethylphenidate hydrochloride versus placebo.
+In both studies, the primary comparison of interest was Dexmethylphenidate hydrochloride tablet versus placebo.

-Dexmethylphenidate hydrochloride (5, 10, or 20 mg/day total dose), dl-threo-methylphenidate HCl (10, 20, or 40 mg/day total dose), and placebo were compared in a multicenter, 4-week, parallel group study in n=132 patients.
+Dexmethylphenidate hydrochloride tablets (5, 10, or 20 mg/day total dose), dl-threo-methylphenidate HCl (10, 20, or 40 mg/day total dose), and placebo were compared in a multicenter, 4-week, parallel group study in n=132 patients.
 Patients took the study medication twice daily, 3.5 to 5.5 hours between doses.
 Treatment was initiated with the lowest dose, and doses could be doubled at weekly intervals, depending on clinical response and tolerability, up to the maximum dose.
-The change from baseline to week 4 of the averaged score (an average of 2 ratings during the week) of the teacher’s version of the SNAP-ADHD Rating Scale, a scale for assessing ADHD symptoms, was the primary outcome.
-Patients treated with Dexmethylphenidate hydrochloride showed a statistically significant improvement in symptom scores from baseline over patients who received placebo. improvement in symptom scores from baseline over patients who received placebo.
+The change from baseline to week 4 of the averaged score (an average of two ratings during the week) of the teacher’s version of the SNAP-ADHD Rating Scale, a scale for assessing ADHD symptoms, was the primary outcome.
+Patients treated with Dexmethylphenidate hydrochloride tablets showed a statistically significant improvement in symptom scores from baseline over patients who received placebo.

 *Figure 1: Error bars represent the standard error of the mean.

-Figure 2: Percent of Treatment Failures Following a 2 Week Double-Blind Placebo-Controlled Withdrawal of Dexmethylphenidate Hydrochloride
+Percent of Treatment Failures following a 2-week Double-Blind Placebo-Controlled Withdrawal of Dexmethylphenidate Hydrochloride Tablets

 Dexmethylphenidate hydrochloride tablets are indicated for the treatment of Attention Deficit Hyperactivity Disorder (ADHD).

-The efficacy of Dexmethylphenidate hydrochloride tablets in the treatment of ADHD was established in 2 controlled trials of patients aged 6 to 17 years of age who met DSM-IV criteria for ADHD (see Clinical Studies).
+The efficacy of Dexmethylphenidate hydrochloride tablets in the treatment of ADHD was established in two controlled trials of patients aged 6 to 17 years of age who met DSM-IV criteria for ADHD (see Clinical Studies ).